Sefaria/Sefaria-Mobile/README.md

 # Sefaria-iOS
 This repo contains the source code and export script to generate the content for Sefaria's [iOS App](https://itunes.apple.com/us/app/sefaria/id1163273965?mt=8) **AND** Sefaria's [Android App](https://play.google.com/store/apps/details?id=org.sefaria.sefaria&hl=en&gl=US).
-The repo name is a historical holdover, but it includes code for both apps.

 We're using React-Native, so much of the app is written in JavaScript and we deploy almost the same code to both Android and iOS.
 There are minor differences in native packages that we use and a small amount of native code we've written ourselves.

+If you haven't already done so, install React Native for your development environment using the _React Native CLI Quickstart_ as outlined here: https://reactnative.dev/docs/environment-setup

 ### Getting Started